gappeah/fcc-postgres-universedb/README.md

-# Universe Database
+# Celestial Bodies Database

-## This is a PostgreSQL database schema dump for a universe simulation.
+## PostgreSQL database schema dump which stores information about celestial bodies.
 It includes tables for:

     Black Holes
     Galaxies